DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 3. Click on the _micropython-ssd1306_ search result.
 4. Click _Install_.
 [Figure 2]

-Run the program again and verify that Hello World! shows up on the ESP32's display.
+You'll find screenshots below to guide you through the installation.

-## Screenshots
+## Screenshots for ssd1306 Module Install

 ![Search Results](screenshots/ssd1306-package.png)